quiltt/style/typescript/README.md

 - Fixes issues and formatting errors with Prettier
 - Lints + Fixes inside of html script tags
 - Lints + Fixes React via eslint-config-airbnb
-- You can see all the [rules here](https://github.com/quiltt/eslint-config-quiltt/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
-You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.
+- You can see all the [rules here](https://github.com/quiltt/style/blob/main/typescript/.eslintrc.js)

 ## Installing